Thanksgiving Scavenger Hunt for Kids (Free Printables)

 Tips for Success

 - Determine clear boundaries where kids can hunt for their Thanksgiving Scavenger Hunt, especially if some of the children aren’t familiar with your location.
+If certain rooms are off limits, make this clear.

 - Plant several copies of the items to collect, at least indoors.
-You don’t want fist fights breaking out over who found the single mini pumpkin.
+You don’t want fist fights breaking out over who found the lone mini pumpkin.
 Obviously, you won’t likely have more than one turkey wishbone, but you could plant some pictures or drawings of one here and there.

 - Always make sure children are accompanied by an adult in unknown locations and especially outdoors.
+Our girl (pictured above) was accompanied by her grandfather and several cowboys to observe the cattle.

 - Note that the outdoor Thanksgiving Scavenger Hunt features items to collect as well as things to observe.
 If you are scavenging in a park or preserve that asks you not to collect things, please respect the guidelines and instruct kids to observe the items on both lists.
+If each team has a phone, they can instead take pictures of the items on the list.

 FAQs